britishredcrosssociety/mapping-services-crisis-response/README.md

 Tasks for service users:

 * We don't know yet - speak to psychosocial team

+How is this service delivered now:

+* CALMER training run Psychosocial teams

 Who's involed:

-* Red Cross training
+* Psychosocial team, Red Cross
+* Local councils
-* Psychosocial teams
+* Insurance companies

 Software systems, Red Cross are used: